Monomialization of a quasianalytic morphism: Introduction

-\begin{theorem}[Local monomialization of an analytic or algebraic morphism] Suppose that $\cQ$ is either the class of $\IR$- or $\IC$-analytic functions, or the class of algebraic functions over a field $\IK$ of characteristic zero.
-Let $a\in M$.
-Then there are open neighbourhoods $V$ of $a$ and $W$ of $b=\Phi(a)$, and a finite number of commutative diagrams \eqref{eq:mainR}, where \begin{enumerate} \item each $\s_\la$ and $\tau_\la$ is a composite of finitely many smooth local blowings-up; \item the families of morphisms $\{\s_\la\}$ and $\{\tau_\la\}$ cover $V$ and $W$, respectively, and, in the analytic case, there are compact subsets $K_\la \subset V_\la$, $L_\la \subset W_\la$, such that $\bigcup \s_\la(K_\la)$ and $\bigcup \s_\la(L_\la)$ are neighbourhoods of $a$ and $b$, respectively; \item each $\Phi_\la$ is a monomial morphism. \end{enumerate} \end{theorem}
+\begin{theorem}[Monomialization of an analytic or algebraic morphism] Suppose that $\cQ$ is either the class of $\IR$- or $\IC$-analytic functions, or the class of algebraic functions over a field $\IK$ of characteristic zero.
+In the analytic case, suppose also that $\Phi:M\to N$ is proper.
+Then there is a countable family (in the analytic case), or a finite family (in the algebraic) of commutative diagrams \eqref{eq:mainR2}, where \begin{enumerate} \item each $\s_\la$ and $\tau_\la$ is a composite of finitely many smooth local blowings-up, compatible with $D$ and $E$, respectively; \item the families of morphisms $\{\s_\la\}$ and $\{\tau_\la\}$ are coverings of $M$ and $N$, semi-{\allowbreak}proper in the analytic case; \item each $\Phi_\la: (V_\la, D_\la) \to (W_\la, E_\la)$ is a monomial morphism. \end{enumerate} \end{theorem}

+In the case that $\dim M = \dim N$ and $\Phi$ is dominant, we can prove Theorem \ref{thm:mainR3} with the stronger conclusion that each $\Phi_\la =$ identity (see Theorem \ref{thm:transftoid}).

+\begin{theorem}[Counterexample to global monomialization of a real-analytic morphism] A proper morphism $\Phi: V\to W$ of real-analytic manifolds cannot, in general, be monomialized by global blowings-up of the source and target, even over some neighbourhood of a given point of $\Phi(V)$. \end{theorem}

+We will show in Section \ref{sec:ex}, in fact, that $\Phi$ cannot, in general, be transformed by a proper real-bimeromorphic morphism $\tau$ of the target and a proper surjection $\s$ of the source, to a mapping that is regular in the sense of Gabrielov (Definition \ref{def:regular}).